Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Preliminaries

-where \emph{$E\left[\cdot\right]$} represents the expectation operator.
-The time difference of $y_{1}$ and $y_{2}$, i.e., the ITD, is given by $\hat{T}\triangleq\arg\max_{\tau}R_{y_{1},y_{2}}.$ The distance difference of the sound signal traveling to the two microphones is given by $d\triangleq\hat{T}\cdot c_{0},$ where $c_{0}$ is the sound speed and is usually selected to be 345 m/s on the Earth surface. \begin{rem} As a matter of simplicity, the signal $d$ is referred as ITD in the context.
-ITD is the only cue used in this paper for the source counting and localization, generated without using any scaling functions nor pre-filters mentioned above. \end{rem}
+The cross-correlation of $y_{1}$ and $y_{2}$ is given by $R_{y_{1},y_{2}}(\tau)=E\left[y_{1}(t)\cdot y_{2}(t-\tau)\right]$, where \emph{$E\left[\cdot\right]$} represents the expectation operator.
+Various pre-filters that eliminate or reduce the effect of background noise and reverberations have been used prior to the cross-correlation~\cite{naylor2010speech,Gala2010,Gala2011}.
+The time difference of $y_{1}$ and $y_{2}$, i.e., the ICTD, is given by $\hat{T}\triangleq\arg\max_{\tau}R_{y_{1},y_{2}}.$ The distance difference of the sound signal traveling to the two microphones is given by $d\triangleq\hat{T}\cdot c_{0},$ where $c_{0}$ is the sound speed and is usually selected as 345 m/s on the Earth surface. \begin{remark} For simplicity, the signal $d$ is referred as ICTD in this paper.
+ICTD is the only cue used in this paper for the source counting and localization, while no aforementioned scaling functions nor pre-filters are used. \end{remark}